 I may be a little biased, but I personally think a well-crafted handlebar mustache is a perfect compliment to any beard!
 It will add uniqueness to your overall look and can be a great way to change things up a bit.

 However, a well-shaped handlebar mustache can be extremely tricky.
 Often times the hairs don't grow in the same direction on each side, the number of hair follicles can vary dramatically and the mustache hairs can be unruly.

 This causes many guys to opt against the handlebar mustache, thinking they can't pull it off.
-Because of this, I put together the following steps so you can trim and style your handlebar mustache to perfection!
+Because of this, I put together the following steps to show you exactly how to grow a handlebar mustache and trim it to perfection!

 Handlebar Mustache Trimming